-- we need to make additional security checks such as checking we are dealing with you; - the transaction isn't allowed by our systems or processes.
-For example, it is over the daily limit for cash machine withdrawals or the type of branch you are using has transaction limits; - the payment or deposit seems unusual and we want to investigate further or speak to you.
+- we need to make additional security checks such as checking we are dealing with you; - the transaction isn't allowed by our systems or processes; - the payment or deposit seems unusual and we want to investigate further or speak to you.
 We may ask you to give us further details about the payment or deposit before we accept it; - you do not have enough money in your account (or available arranged overdraft) to make the payment;

-- you have gone over a limit we have applied to your account or device; - the payment instruction isn't clear or doesn't include all the details we need; - the account you're paying doesn't accept Faster Payments; - the law or a regulation tells us to; - we reasonably believe that you or someone else is acting illegally or fraudulently; - to protect you or us from fraud or to ensure we don't breach any law or regulation; - we reasonably believe that someone else has rights to the money in your account.
-We can ask a court what to do if we need to; - you have asked us to refuse the type of transaction by requesting we apply a card freeze.
-If you ask us to stop a card freeze there may be a delay before the freeze is removed.
-We will tell you how long it will take to remove; - we cannot contact you to carry out a regulatory requirement (for example you have not given us your up-to-date telephone numbers); - any other reason set out in this agreement
+- you have gone over a limit we have applied to your account or device: - the payment instruction isn't clear or doesn't include all the details we need; - the account you're paying doesn't accept Faster Payments; - the law or a regulation tells us to; - we reasonably believe that you or someone else is acting illegally or fraudulently; - to protect you or us from fraud or to ensure we don't breach any law or regulation: - we reasonably believe that someone else has rights to the money in your account.
+We can ask a court what to do if we need to: - we cannot contact you to carry out a regulatory requirement (for example you have not given us your up-to-date telephone numbers); or - any other reason set out in this agreement

 We may refuse to make a payment for you if we think the type of payment you are making has a high risk of being connected to an 'APP scam', fraud or other criminal activity.
-An APP (Authorised Push Payment) scam is where you are tricked into transferring money to a fraudster via a bank transfer, for example they may pose as a solicitor you are dealing with in a property purchase and give you bank details of an account they control.
-For advice on how to avoid APP scams and other fraud go to: Iloydsbank.com/ help-guidance/protecting-yourself-from-fraud
+An APP (Authorised Push Payment) scam is where a fraudster obtains information from you and poses as a company or individual that you want to pay, for example, a firm of solicitors acting on your property purchase.
+For advice on how to avoid APP scams and other fraud go to: Iloydsbank.com/help-guidance/protecting-yourself-from-fraud